App 03 · Rehab · Android & iOS

 Tennis Elbow Oracle icon

-Tennis Elbow Oracle is a daily rehab coaching app for lateral epicondylitis (tennis elbow).
-It delivers a traffic-light-calibrated daily session of heavy slow resistance with strict eccentric tempo, framed as a 5-Set tournament from Acute Phase to Sport-Proofing.
+Lateral epicondylitis affects roughly 1–3% of adults and is notoriously slow to heal without structured loading.
+Tennis Elbow Oracle delivers a traffic-light-calibrated daily session of heavy slow resistance with strict eccentric tempo, framed as a 5-Set tournament progression from Acute Phase to Sport-Proofing.

 • Traffic-light morning stiffness check with auto-regression